peiffer-innovations/json_dynamic_widget/README.md

 Variables can be defined on the `JsonWidgetRegistry` that is used to render the dynamic widgets.

-A variable can be used in any of the `child` / `children` / `args` values and for certain types of properties, a variable reference if the only way to actually assign that value.
+A variable can be used in any of the `child` / `children` / `args` values and for certain types of properties, a variable reference is the only way to actually assign that value.

 Widgets that accept user input will assign that user input to a variable named the value inside of the `id` option, if an `id` exists.
 This allows widgets the ability to listen to input value updates.